Education Programs at the Museum

 At the Museum, classes tour the galleries and interact with (view, discuss, draw, etc.) works of original art in a wide range of media.
 Students are exposed to art mediums, techniques and tools, are introduced to visual arts concepts, and actively engage with art vocabulary.
 KidsVisions tours are followed by hands-on art-making activities based on curriculum and tour content, and offer students opportunities to work with a variety of media, especially those not typically encountered in fifth-grade.
 Every summer an exhibition in the Toyota Children’s Gallery highlights examples of the KidsVisions’ projects done during the school year.
 Each student receives a free admission pass to return to the Museum with their families.

-KidsVisions tours can be scheduled online at http://bit.do/kidsvisions.
+KidsVisions tours can be scheduled online here.
 Museum requests that there be one chaperone per ten students.
 Two weeks before each visit, Museum Educators visit each classroom to provide students with an overview of the museum.
-For more information please contact Lisa Marsh at email@example.com or call 562-439-2119 ext.
-255.
+For more information, please email Lisa Marsh or call (562) 439-2119 x 255.

 The ongoing, year-round program includes gallery tours and art-making activities that meet California State Standards in the Visual and Performing Arts.
 During each academic year, educators individually schedule field trips to the Museum.
 Classes are divided into groups of ten to twelve children who tour the galleries to view, discuss, draw, and experience original works of art.

 Family ArtMaking Workshops provide free family-oriented art-making activities on the Museum’s lawn with a view of the ocean.
 Parents and children participate together to create an art project.
 Workshops are inspired by the current exhibitions and include hands-on art-making projects.
 Family ArtMaking Workshops often spark a conversation between the multi-generational participants.
-During artmaking everyone has a smile on their face.
-Workshops are held from 11:00 a.m. – 3 p.m. every third Sunday of the month from September through June and every Sunday in July and August.
+During art making everyone has a smile on their face.
+Since 2008, this program has received generous annual support from the Marisla Foundation.

 In 2012, the Long Beach Museum of Art and Millikan High School in Long Beach began a new Museum Studies program in which students learn how to curate and install exhibitions, and how to teach and lead tours about artworks.
 This pilot program provided students with meaningful and practical experience in visual arts and museum studies, and made important cross-curricular connections.